isomerpages/nlb-biblioasia/_apr-to-jun-2023/Khoo Hooi Hye, Lim Bong Soo and the Heyday of Malayan Tennis.md

   tennis  power to contend with during the interwar years.
 image: /images/Vol 19 Issue 1/Tennis/image1-edit.png
 ---

-#### Two remarkable athletes served up a storm to make Malaya a tennispower to contend with during the interwar years.
+#### Two remarkable athletes served up a storm to make Malaya a tennis power to contend with during the interwar years.
 By Abhishek Mehrotra

 ![](/images/Vol%2019%20Issue%201/Tennis/image1-edit.png)